"The Hole In The Wall" at Mammoth Mountain is an out of bounds back country

 (Six linked panoramic images - best viewed in full screen mode)

-Note that there are no sanctioned guides or tours, the area is out of bounds, treatcherous, the entrance is at a level of an agressive double black diamond (like the top of the Avalanche chutes) and leads to unmarked cliffs if your directions are off.
+Note that there are no sanctioned guides or tours, the area is out of bounds, the traverse has hazards, the entrance is treacherous and is at a level of an aggressive double black diamond (like the top of the Avalanche chutes) and can lead to unmarked cliffs if your directions are off.

 Trail to "Hole In The Wall":